 How can worshiping Jesus transform lives of people around us?
 Have you seen any of that kind of change in the people with whom you have had contact?

 In John 4:23 we read, “A time is coming and has now come when the true worshipers will worship the Father in spirit and truth, for they are the kind of worshipers the Father seeks.”
-How does God seek you, drawing you to worship Him?
+How does God seek you, drawing you to worship him?

-|"Because ‘God is spirit’ (without material being), worship must be bound up with spiritual realities, not physical formalities.
+Because “God is spirit” (without material being), worship must be bound up with spiritual realities, not physical formalities.
 Consequently, true worship is not limited by time, place or ceremony.
-To worship in ‘truth’ means to worship the true God, honestly, genuinely, and from the heart.”
+To worship in “truth” means to worship the true God, honestly, genuinely, and from the heart.”

-As we know, there are many different ways, forms and traditions that may aid us in worshiping God.
+There are many different ways, forms and traditions that may aid us in worshiping God.
 The New Testament does not tell us to follow a particular form for worship, other than to worship in spirit and truth.
 The forms Christians use today are not the worship, they simply help lead us into the worship.
 How do you see this happening in your congregation and in your personal worship?

 Richard Foster makes the following statement about the priority of worship: “The divine priority is worship first, service second.
 Our lives are to be punctuated with praise, thanksgiving, and adoration.
 Service flows out of worship.
 Service as a substitute for worship is idolatry.
 One grave temptation we all face is to run around answering calls to service without ministering to the Lord himself.”
 Please discuss this concept.

-Challenge for Growth
+Challenge for growth

-The Busy Christian’s Guide to Experiencing God More – William Watkins
+- The Busy Christian’s Guide to Experiencing God More – William Watkins

-Celebration of Discipline – Richard Foster
+- Celebration of Discipline – Richard Foster

-The Spirit of the Disciplines – Dallas Willard
+- The Spirit of the Disciplines – Dallas Willard

-In Search of Guidance – Dallas Willard
+- In Search of Guidance – Dallas Willard

 - Seeds of Hope – Henri Nouwen